AhmedNayel-1/bigchief45.github.io/content/posts/setting-up-elastic-beanstalk-health-checks-with-a-django-application/index.md

 - HTTPS secured
 - Django 1.11

-It is worth mentioning that despite the health check constantly failing, the aoolication is working and running fine.
+It is worth mentioning that despite the health check constantly failing, the application is working and running fine.

 ## Troubleshooting The 4xx Requests